An example of a single-file blog, made by Gregory Cadars.

 </section>

-They are hidden by default, unless they get #linked to:
+They are hidden by default, until they get #linked to:

-This is a simplification: in order to inclusively hide the content, less obtrusive CSS properties are needed.
-This page uses height:0
+This is a simplification: in order to inclusively hide the content, less obtrusive CSS properties can/should be used.

 Pros

-- Once the document has loaded, it’s The Fastest Website Ever Made™.
+- Once the document has loaded, it’s The Fastest Website Ever.™

 - Base URL can be